ssenmosip/mosip-temp-documentation/FRS-Administrator-Services.md

 ### 7.2 Approval for Master Data Creation (WIP)
 ## 8. UIN Activation/Deactivation [**[↑]**](#table-of-content)
-Using the system, Zonal Admin will provide the UIN to activate/deactivate based on the request by the UIN holder for any reason.
+Using the portal, Zonal Admin will provide the UIN to activate/deactivate based on the request by the UIN holder for any reason.
 The system validates and provides the status (active/inactive) of UIN after successful validation.
 If a UIN is deactivated, the respective VID (If created) will also be deactivated.
 ## 9. Packet Status Check (based on RID) (WIP) [**[↑]**](#table-of-content)
 ## 10. Multi-language Support (WIP) [**[↑]**](#table-of-content)
 ### 10.1 i18N